-- Speak up when you hear anti-LGBT and racial bias language at school
+- Speak up when you hear racist language, stereotyping or jokes at school.

 - If you are an LGBT student of color, write an article for the school newspaper sharing your experiences of how your identities relate to each other.